goldfirere/singletons/README.md

 ----------

 * Record updates don't singletonize
-* In obscure scenarios, GHC "forgets" constraints on functions.
-This should happen only with certain uses where the constraint is needed inside of a `case` or lambda-expression.
-Having type inference on result types nearby makes this more likely to bite.
 * Inference dependent on functional dependencies is unpredictably bad.
 The problem is that a use of an associated type family tied to a class with fundeps doesn't provoke the fundep to kick in.
 This is GHC's problem, in